flashnuke/deadnet/README.md

 # ArpWarp
-Make a local network unresponsive </br>
+Make a wireless network unresponsive </br>

 # How it works
 For IPv4, this attack continuously sends spoofed ARP packets (using [scapy](https://github.com/secdev/scapy)) to every host on the network, poisoning its ARP table. </br>